surjit/jpauli.github.io/_carew/posts/2015-04-16-segmentation-fault.md

 This is one enormous advantage of Shared Objects under Linux (and Unixes) : memory savings.

-It is possible also, to create a shared area, leading to a shared physical memory segment, by using the [mmap()](http://man7.org/linux/man-pages/man2/mmap.2.html) system call.
-A 's' letter will then appear next to the area, standing for "shared" .
+It is possible also to create a shared area leading to a shared physical memory segment, by using the [mmap()](http://man7.org/linux/man-pages/man2/mmap.2.html) system call.
+A 's' letter will then appear next to the area, standing for "shared".

 ### Segmentation limits